ezrosent/allocators-rs/info/elfmalloc.md

 To support full generic allocation, we simply have an array of size-specific allocators.
 Each size class has its own available `Bagpipe`, but they all share a single page allocator.
 Check out `elfmalloc/src/general.rs` for more of the details on how we get this to work.
-There are plenty of tricks we use to get this to actually work.
 They are not particularly interesting from an algorithmic perspective, but they may be helpful for someone trying to do something similar in Rust.